THE CONNECTICUT EXPERIENCE

 BUILDING ROME IN A DAY

 In October 2007 Pool Administrators Inc. entered into the arena of Medicare prescription premium subsidy administration via the award of a state contract.
-One of the conditions of that contract was that a complex custom eligibility system be designed, developed, tested and deployed by January 1, 2008.
+30,000 Part D seniors had to be transitioned from the previous administrator and we were required to build a complex custom eligibility system with the development, testing and deployment finished by January 1, 2008.

 Due to PAIs’ commitment, ability, size and teamwork approach, which included the client, we committed to meet that tight deadline.
 Aside from the custom system requirement, in the two and a half months preceding the commencement of our role in the administration of the program, we also had to hire and train staff as well as reconfigure our office space and our communication and technology systems to accommodate the increased staffing levels.